Julie Andreyev: Rockstar

 For this video work, Andreyev uses audio and visual representations of her canine companion Tom to speculate on his subjective and emotional experience traveling in a car by examining the notion that a canine's sense of smell is a locus for heightened sensitivity and empirical intelligence.
 The visuals refer to a psychedelic experience, metaphorically representing Tom's experience.
 The visuals are accompanied by a soundscape constructed from studio recordings of Tom's voice and car engine sounds to create connotative rhythmic and harmonic modes.

 Tom and Sugi Blog / @Tom_and_Sugi

 The Tom and Sugi Blog and @Tom_and_Sugi are social media projects, maintained as part of Andreyev's ongoing interspecies collaborative Animal Lover projects, in which animal consciousness and creativity is explored through compassionate means of interactive installation, video and social media.

 The projects use a Twitter feed to represent the first person point of view of the canines Tom and Sugi and their everyday activities.
-The blog represent a human reflection on the subjective experience of the canines in their relationship to the artist.
+The blog represents a human reflection on the subjective experience of the canines in their relationship to the artist.

+Bird Park Survival Station

+The Bird Park Survival Station is a multi-species climate emergency project where Andreyev with team researches ways to improve local habitats by analyzing the needs and activities of local birds residing on her rooftop garden called The Park through computer vision and sound systems.
+The project have been publicized through several Bird Park videos as well as various publications including Lessons from a Multispecies Art Studio: Uncovering Ecological Understanding & Biophilia Through Creative Reciprocity.

+Branching Songs

+Branching Songs is a media, sound and performance project drawing attention to the climate emergency, wildlife and habitat loss.
+Through collaborative research, the Branching Songs team experimented in multispecies collaboration with trees and forests, using sound and new media technologies to support creative and careful interaction.
+The research generated new methods and techniques for working creatively with trees and forest ecologies resulting in media and sound art creations as well as workshops.
+Since inception, the project has expanded beyond collaboration with upcoming art events including an exhibition, performances, and several workshops scheduled to take place in Vancouver and on the Sunshine Coast—a coastal region 70km north of Vancouver that has unique intact forests including endangered ones—in the spring and summer of 2023.